RicardoMullion/opengapps-aio-extractor/README.md

 git clone https://github.com/bjsiu/opengapps-aio-extractor.git gappsextract cd gappsextract
 ```
-then download the opengapps (.zip) file and place into the gappsextract folder
-run the extract.sh
+then download the opengapps (.zip) file and place into the gappsextract folder and run the extract.sh
 ```
 ./extract.sh
 ```